As used herein, the following definitions apply:

 1. Non-personally identifiable information.
 We collect information about the DANA application and services used and how Users use them, such as the assessments completed within the DANA application.
 This information includes:

 o Assessment data.
 We collect data regarding your responses on reaction time measurements and psychological questionnaires to share with your healthcare provider.
-These data include assessment type, date and time of the assessment, timestamps of responses, and responses (multiple choice or fill-in style).
+These data include assessment type, date and time of the assessment, timestamps of responses, and responses (chosen or filled in).

 o Device information.
 We collect device-specific information such as the mobile device model number and operating system version used for DANA.

 o Log information.
 We may collect and store certain information when you use DANA to enable us to enhance future version of the application.
 This information may include the following:

 a.
 The dates and times you use the application

 b.
 Device event analytics such as application crashes

 2. Information Collected by Cookies and Other Tracking Technologies: We and our service providers use various tracking technologies, including cookies and web beacons, to collect information about you when you interact with DANA.
 Cookies are small data files stored on your hard drive or in device memory that help us improve DANA and your experience, and count visits.
 Web beacons are electronic images that may be used in the operation of DANA or emails and help deliver cookies, count visits and understand usage and campaign effectiveness.